 Congressman Capuano is right.
 Unregulated, the ISPs will know you better than your own spouse does-and they will be able to sell or share all the detailed sensitive information it collects about you to other companies, which will be able to use it in ways you'll never fully understand.
 Indeed, as artificial intelligence systems become more intelligent and complex, enabling new forms of surveillance, tracking, and data analytics, the stakes for establishing commonsense internet consumer privacy couldn't be higher.
-Information collected by ISPs and sold to the highest bidder can be used to swing elections, alter individual lives, manipulate public discourse, and even populate FBI databases.
+Information collected by ISPs and sold to the highest bidder can be used to alter individual lives and even manipulate public discourse.
 If state legislatures don't protect internet consumer privacy, people in America will not be able to use the internet without subjecting themselves to increasingly dangerous levels of unregulated corporate surveillance.

-We respectfully ask that you strengthen H.3698 as outlined above and give the amended legislation a strong favorable report.
+We respectfully ask that you strengthen S.2062 as outlined above and give the amended legislation a strong favorable report.